Skip to content

 space_complexity.java

-/* Quadratic complexity (recursive implementation) */
+/* Quadratic order (recursive implementation) */

 int quadraticRecur(int n) {